-The cause of colon polyps is unknown.
+The cause of most colon polyps is unknown.
 It may be partly due to hereditary factors.
-There is a genetic condition called polyposis coli.
-It causes thousands of adenomatous polyps throughout the bowel.

 Symptoms are often not present.
-Polyps are only found during an endoscopy or x-ray.
+Polyps are often found during an endoscopy/colonscopy or x-ray.
 If symptoms are present, they can include:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include:

 Depending on the size of the polyp, it may be removed.
 Large polyps are at high risk for becoming cancerous.
 They should be removed.
-Usually, polyps can be removed by colonoscopy.
+Usually, polyps can be removed during colonoscopy.